coffeenmusic/Altium-Scripts/README.md

 - `OutJob_RunAll`: Run all output job containers by reading all output job parameters from the .OutJob file (This is just an ini file)

 # Half-Baked
-- `CopySymbolParameterPlacement`: Tries to copy parameter positions from one symbol to another

 - `DbLib`: Started trying to figure out how to read components from a DbLib, got some information, but not components
 - `LayoutDuplicator`: This is integrated in to `altium-mcp` and does a better job there because AI can match the components.
 To do this programmatically is not as easy as it sounds.
 - `TombstoneFinder`: Notifies user of potential tombstones using tracks, but does not use polygons